RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 ##### Section I - Obtaining your Wii's Console ID

 1. Download the [Get Console ID](https://oscwii.org/library/app/GetConsoleID) homebrew app from the [Open Shop Channel](https://oscwii.org).
-2. Unzip the downloaded file and copy the `apps` folder to your SD Card or USB.
+2. Unzip the downloaded file and copy the `apps` folder to your SD Card or USB drive.
 3. On your Wii, launch the Homebrew Channel and run the app.
 4. The app will output your Wii Console ID to the screen, save this for later as you will need it.
 ![Get Console ID](/images/Demae-Dominos/get-console-id.png)